01 of 02

 - Sew the side borders to the quilt using the instructions for butted borders, matching endpoints and midpoints first and easing in any differences.
 Use straight pins to secure fabrics.

 - Sew a corner square or quilt block to each end of the top and bottom borders.
-Press seams towards the borders.
+Press seams toward the borders.

 - Sew borders to the quilt, matching seams where side borders and corners meet and then matching midpoints and along the entire edge.